 The National Science Foundation normally awards grants to various types of organizations.
 The cost principles applicable to the awardee vary depending upon the type of organization.
 For instance, commercial firms are normally held to the Federal Acquisition Regulations (FAR) for cost principles (FAR Part 31) and financial management systems that comply with OMB Circular A-110, Subpart C.21 (2 CFR §215.21).

 The NSF SBIR/STTR program is usually governed by a special set of NSF regulations (Phase I and Phase II) found on the NSF website.
-The NSF also allows the applicant for Phase I awards to budget up to $10,000 to set-up a compliant accounting system and get through the CAP review.
-As an awardee, it is imperative that your set-up and maintain a compliant accounting system for your NSF Ph I award (meaning you are able to track all direct costs/expenditures for each contract, grant, or "job" separately, so you can prove the money spent was in accordance with your budget).
+The NSF also allows the applicant for Phase I awards to budget up to $10,000 to set-up a job cost accounting system and get through the CAP review.
+As an awardee, it is imperative that your set-up and maintain an accounting system with job costing capabilities for your NSF Ph I award (meaning you are able to track all direct costs/expenditures for each contract, grant, or "job" separately, so you can prove the money spent was in accordance with your budget).
 With the submission of cost reports, and the final report, the government wants you to declare, under penalty of perjury, that the money spent was in accordance with the proposed budget.
 The only way to prove this is to have a job cost accounting system, and a properly maintained labor distribution & timekeeping system.
-You also need to ensure this system was properly maintained throughout the duration of the grant.